|

 Without inspiration, our working lives are rudderless.
-Here is a list of images, books, films and animations that have inspired us
+Here is a list of images, books, films and animations that have inspired us over the years as we have sharpened our skills and changed the way we think about visually conveying information.

 Envisioning Information, Edward R. Tufte

-We find this to be the master guide to creating clean, intelligible graphics for still and motion media.
+The master guide to creating clean, intelligible graphics for still and motion media.

 Logic and Design in Art, Science and Mathematics, Krome Barratt

-A fantastic and contemplative reference to many systems that we define as elegant and beautiful; this books examines the blurred and
+A fantastic and contemplative reference to many systems that we define as elegant and beautiful; this books examines the blurred and fascinating line between art and science.

 Sight, Sound, Motion, Herbert Zettl